archesproject/arches-docs/docs/developing/extending/extensions/etl-modules.rst

         **Optional** A UUID4 for your ETL Module.
 Feel free to generate one in advance if that fits your workflow;
         if not, Arches will generate one for you.
 :name:
-        **Required** The name of your new ETL Module, visible in the icons Bulk Data Manager menu.
+        **Required** The name of your new ETL Module, visible in the icons in the Bulk Data Manager menu.
 :description:
-        **Required** The description of your new ETL Module, visible in the icons Bulk Data Manager menu.
+        **Required** The description of your new ETL Module, visible in the icons in the Bulk Data Manager menu.
 :etl_type:
         **Required** The type of your new ETL Module, currently ``import``, ``export``, and ``edit`` are supported
 :component: